jregnier/MySalesTrip/README.md

 # MySalesTrip
-Small Windows application for managing a sales trip
+Demo application for showing how dependency injection could be used with Autofac